DobrinGanev/bolos-tee/README.md

   * Build the moxiebox cross compiler toolchain from https://github.com/jgarzik/moxiebox (or wait for a Docker image)

   * Build the signing tool from https://github.com/LedgerHQ/bolos-tee/tree/master/tools/signing (requires [secp256k1](https://github.com/bitcoin/secp256k1) and libelf)

+  * Create a keypair on a trusted computer using the createKey tool - keep the private key private, and enter the public key into the "Options" menu of the Ledger Trustlet application before enabling the license

   * Build the BOLOS runtime environment from https://github.com/LedgerHQ/bolos-tee/tree/master/runtime